PanLuochuan/Data-Management/README.md

 ![2 3](https://github.com/PanLuochuan/Explore-flight-delays-and-cancellations-R-Pig/assets/152348928/bbe1cc84-5e4a-48cd-a1a6-cdf9636c680d)

-### The optimal days of the week for minimizing flight delays?
+### The optimal days of the week for minimizing flight delays

 The best time of the week to reduce flight delays is Saturday.
 The average delay percentage on Saturday was 18.6%, Average delay percentage on Friday was highest at 26%.